talhajjaj/read01.md/read07a.md

-you can use syantax to add properties and methods to any object you have created . to creat an empty object using literal notation use curly brackets to creat empty object {}.
+you can use syantax to add properties and methods to any object you have created . to creat an empty object using literal notation use curly brackets to creat empty object {}. updating an object : to update the value of properties, we use dot notation or square brackets , they work on objects created using literal or constructor notation.to delete a property , use the delete keyword. creating many objects;
+constructor notation ,
+somtimes you will want several objects to represent similar things. object constructors can use a function as a template for creating objects. creat the template with the object's propertes and methods.